Colorado Newcomers Support & Response Efforts

 • View the 211 Colorado Immigration Resource Guide: This resource guide supports individuals, case workers, and partners through listed direct service offerings that have verified they support undocumented citizens.

-View and share the Migrant Welcome Guide recently compiled and shared by the Office of New Americans:
+View and share the Migrant Welcome Guide, created and maintained by the Colorado Department of Labor and Employement’s Office of New Americans:

 Community Supports – Volunteer or Give Now

 For the latest updates, needs, and supports for the City of Denver, click here.
-If you are a community member looking to help now:
+If you are a community member that would like to help through giving or volunteering:

 The Newcomers Fund is currently accepting monetary donations from the general public.
 Donations will go directly to the city’s nonprofit partners who are supporting migrants with resource navigation, shelter and other services.
 You can also help out by volunteering to support the response.